Farewell Priory: Dissolution and after

 The priory buildings seem to have disappeared by the 18th century.
 The parish church was altered greatly in the 1740s and restored again in the mid-19th century, leaving only the eastern end of the original structure, although there are also two ranges of misericords, dated about 1300, in the chancel and some 15th-century panel tracery.
-The 18th century renovation brought to light three ranges of earthenware vessels, presumably dating from the period of the priory.
+The 18th-century renovation brought to light three ranges of earthenware acoustic jars, presumably dating from the period of the priory.
 Three survived and a sketch of one was published in The Gentleman's Magazine in 1771.

 List of prioresses

 The list is based on that in the Victoria County History account of the priory.